OliverUv/nekobasu/README.md

 # nekobasu

-Configurable event bus that can buffer and reduce events!
+Configurable and type safe event bus that can buffer and reduce events!

-Don't start using it quite yet, the API will change a little.
+The API is almost stable now.
+If you start using it, expect only minor future pains.